 DO THIS: Get out of your warm bed to visit a temple such as Swayambunath very early in the morning around sunrise.
 At that time, the temple belongs to the people.
 Men, women and children are praying, Newari social groups are chanting religious songs, people are doing their morning exercises, the devout are making offerings to the gods and receiving blessings from the priest and the place is alive and bustling with an incredible energy and spiritual force.

-NOT THAT: Don’t trot out to visit the temple after about 9AM, when it belongs mostly to the tourists and their guides, as well as the hawkers and beggars on the steps.
+NOT THAT: Don’t trot out to visit the temple after about 9AM when it belongs mostly to the tourists and their guides.
+Hawkers and beggars on the steps is common for tourist traps.
 In a country like Nepal, religion and life are one, and the temple is less an architectural piece than a living, breathing place of local worship.

 DO THIS: Take a walk down Asan, the market street that slants from Durbar Marg In Kathmandu past the bead district to Durbar Square.
 A monstrous supermarket in disguise, Asan is where locals go to buy material, pots and pans, religious ornaments, spices, vegetables – you name it you will find it.
 And, along the way you can pay your respects to Annapurna, the Goddess of the Grain, rub Ganesh’s nose and ask for good luck, or say prayers at the temple to Seto Machendranath.

 NOT THAT: Avoid the traditional style supermarkets unless you really need something specific or very personal.